 I’ll summarise these characteristics or signs of spiritual awakening as they have emerged from my research.
 Then we’ll look at where these characteristics come from — that is, try to identify how the state of wakefulness gives rise to them.

 These characteristics of spiritual awakening are uniform.
 Typically, permanently awakened people experience all of these characteristics and usually at roughly the same degree of intensity.
-This uniformity is one of the most striking things to emerge from my research into the signs and symptoms of spiritual awakening and emphasizes the validity of seeing wakefulness as a distinct psychological state.

 A New World: Perceptual Characteristics